Just2good/TFT-Overlay/README.md

  TFT Discord Server: https://discord.gg/KHMCRJA

 How to use:
-  -Right click Light Blue for context menu
+  -Right click Orange box for context menu
   -Click on Icons for information
   -https://gfycat.com/freshmemorabledoe